Person-First Language and Etiquette

 Creating Accessible Materials

-One key point to consider is providing content multi-modally so that students can access material in a variety of ways.
+A key point to course accessibility is to consider providing content multi-modally so that students can access material in a variety of ways.
 You can create content to be friendly to screen readers or provide captions for those that may use them.
-Though there are many resources available in this area, we will focus on Microsoft Word, Microsoft PowerPoint, Adobe Acrobat, and videos.
+OAS has created a Quick Tips and Tricks for Document Accessibility guide, though there are many additional resources available in this area.
+Below, we will focus on Microsoft Word, Microsoft PowerPoint, Adobe Acrobat, and videos.

 - Creating an Accessible Office Document by Microsoft: self-paced course providing hands-on practice for implementing accessibility features in the context of varying disabilities (30-40 minutes)